swift502/Krteq/README.md

 ### So is this board compatible with high profile switches?

-Footprint-wise, yes, but it's currently missing a compatible top case.
-High profile top case variant could easily be made if there was demand for it.
+Footprint-wise, yes, but currently there's no compatible high-profile top case variant.
+However it could easily be made, if there was demand for it.

 ### Why no RGB?